 I love this feature, but of all the cabinets I purchased, only my 28″ RTA cabinet has this.

-It’s great if you’re going to use that open lower shelf to hold a small Bluetooth speaker.
+The lower shelf is the perfect spot to hold a small Bluetooth speaker.

 This is only on the Premier line of Gladiator garage cabinets.
 You can definitely feel the difference it makes when you open the door.

-There’s just something solid about having the magnet contact points run the entire length of the door instead of just a small magnet in the center.
+The magnet contact points running the entire door’s length feel much more solid than a small magnet in the center.

-The RTA cabinets only have a small magnet in the middle of one shelf so it doesn’t feel as solid when you’re opening or closing the door.
+The RTA cabinets only have a small magnet in the middle of one shelf, so it doesn’t feel as solid when opening or closing the door.

-If you’re into peghooks, the doors of the Premier lineup have slots built-in that you can add peghooks or ringhooks for extra storage.
+If you’re into peghooks, the Premier cabinet’s doors have built-in slots to add peghooks or ring hooks for extra storage.

 - 1 fixed and 2 adjustable shelves